Rakhine State

+As of November 2025, the Arakan Army which is the armed wing of the ethnic Rakhine, maintains de facto control over approximately 90 percent of the state, including 14 of its 17 townships.

 Names

-The state was historically known as Arakan in English until the Burmese government adopted the English name Rakhine in 1990.
+The state was historically known as Arakan in English until the Burmese government adopted the English name Rakhine in 1989.

 History

-The history of the region of Arakan (now renamed Rakhine) State can be roughly divided into seven parts.
+The history of the region of Arakan (now renamed Rakhine State) can be roughly divided into seven parts.
 The first four divisions and the periods are based on the location of the centre of power of the main polities in the northern Rakhine region, especially along the Kaladan River.
 Thus, the history is divided into the Dhanyawadi, Waithali, Laymro and Mrauk U. Mrauk U was conquered by the Konbaung dynasty of Burma in 1784–85, after which Rakhine became part of the Konbaung kingdom of Burma.
 In 1824, the first Anglo-Burmese war erupted and in 1826, Rakhine (alongside Tanintharyi) was ceded to the British East India Company as war reparations by the Burmese.
 Rakhine thus became part of the province of Burma in British India.
 In 1948, Burma was given independence and Rakhine became part of the newly independent state.